urfave/negroni/README.md

 ### `negroni.Recovery`

-The default recovery middleware, writing `500` and logging `PANIC: ` for any panic recovered when calling `next()`.
-All struct members are configurable:
+The default recovery middleware, returning status `500` and logging `PANIC: ` for any panic recovered when calling `next()`.
+All struct members are
+configurable:

 * `Logger` - defaults to a new `log.Logger` prefixed `[negroni]` writing to `os.Stdout` with no flags set.